 January 4, 1936 – July 17, 2004

-Rajivji practiced Kriya Yoga for fifteen years under the auspicies of Sri Dubeyji until his Maha Samadhi in 2004.
+Rajivji has practiced Kriya Yoga for eighteen years, partly under the auspicies of Sri Dubeyji until his Maha Samadhi in 2004.
 Sri Dubeyji was a disciple of Netai Charan Banerjee of the Panchanan branch of the Lahiri Mahasaya lineage.

 Lahiri Mahasaya (Shêmā Chôron Lahiṛi)

 Lahiri Mahasaya revived the yogic science of Kriya Yoga when he learned it from Mahavatar Babaji in 1861.
 Lahiri Mahsaya was also the guru of Sri Yukteswar Giri, the guru of Paramahansa Yoganada.